Ottoman architecture: After 1453

 Babüsselam, the gate to the Second Courtyard of the Topkapı Palace.
 The palace was established by Mehmed II in 1459.
 This gate may be one of the structures still partly dating to his reign.

-After he conquered Constantinople (present-day Istanbul) in 1453, one of Sultan Mehmed II's first constructions in the city was a palace, known as the Old Palace (Eski Saray).
+After Mehmed II conquered Constantinople (present-day Istanbul) in 1453, one of his first constructions in the city was a palace which became known as the Old Palace (Eski Saray).
 In 1459, he began construction of a second palace known as the New Palace (Yeni Saray) and later as the Topkapı Palace ("Cannon-Gate Palace").
 It was mostly laid out between 1459 and 1465, but it has since been repeatedly modified over subsequent centuries by different rulers and today it is an accumulation of different styles and periods.
 The palace consists of multiple courtyards, enclosures, and pavilions spread across a precinct delimited by an outer wall.
 Its seemingly irregular layout was a reflection of a clear hierarchical organization of functions and private residences, with the innermost areas reserved for the privacy of the sultan and his innermost circle.

-16th-century illustration showing the original Fatih Mosque (top) in Istanbul, built from 1463 to 1470.
-(Most of the original building was destroyed in the 1766 earthquake.)